replicatedhq/replicated-docs/docs/enterprise/gitops-multi-app-workflow.md

 The Replicated admin console default workflow is configured to receive updates, show the changes, and deploy them to the cluster.
 You can enable a GitOps workflow instead.
 When using a GitOps workflow, changes from the admin console (config changes, upstream updates, license updates) are pushed to a private Git repository, where an existing CI/CD process can execute the delivery of manifests to the cluster.

-To enable a GitOps deployment workflow:
+To push updates to a GitHub workflow in multi-app mode:

 1. Click the GitOps tab at the top of the admin console, and click **Get started**.